LouiaR/grant_app/README.md

 - Can search for grant which head offices are 10km away from his postcode

 ### Main frameworks and libraries
-- Frontend: HTML, CSS, ES6, JavaScript, React, Bootsrap
+- Frontend: HTML, CSS, ES6, JavaScript, React, Bootsrap, context API

 ### Future improvements
 I'd like to keep expanding this project to hone my existing skills, as well as